The information below outlines how we use the Pupil Premium Grant (PPG) to support the learning of children in our school.

 •engaging with parents and supporting learning at home

-•Behaviour and social interventions
+•Behaviour and Attendance interventions

 There is an annual cycle of review and evaluation which will ensure that the impact of the PPG remains high and offers the best opportunities for pupils to close the attainment gap.